Igagoe vendetta: History

 In 1630, in the fiefdom of Okayama, Watanabe Gendayū, a favorite retainer of Ikeda Tadao, was murdered by Kawai Matagorō "because he had rebuffed Matagorō's amorous advances".
 Becoming a murderer out of jealousy for a childhood friend, Kawai Matagoro fled to the Edo city where hatamoto Ando Masayoshi sheltered him.
 Tadao tried to bring him to justice, but failed.
 When Tadao died in 1632, he asked: "For my memorial service, above everything else offer on my behalf the head of Kawai Matagorō."
 After that Kawai Matagorō was officially ordered by bakufu to exile.
 As it was the shogun's orders, a samurai had to submit to preserve the honor of the family.
-This gave Watanabe Kazuma an opportunity for revenge.
+This gave Gendayū‘s older brother Watanabe Kazuma an opportunity for revenge.
 He was 18 years old at the time; he discharged from the Ikeda family for whom he served and began his search for Kawai Matagoro.
 Watanabe eventually located him in the neighborhood of Iga-Ueno.
 By now, Watanabe Kazuma had been joined in his revenge by his sister's husband, famous swordsman Araki Mataemon.